NoamGit/finance_manager/README.md

 When facing `errno 13 permission denied`

 use `sudo chmod -R 755 <path>` to allow full recursive access to the folder

+#### Things that can change
+- the local host address 192.168.1.117
+- prefect API, and block structure.
+- GCP billing account might get blocked
+- Credentials for financial accounts.
+- APIs for serpapi